What does Charmaine mean?

-Charmaine▼ has 27 variant forms: Char, Charamy, Charamalique, Chari, Charma, Charmain, Charmane, Charmar, Charmara, Charmayne, Charmeen, Charmene, Charmese, Charmian, Charmine, Charmion, Charmisa, Charmyan, Charmyn, Sharmain, Sharmaine, Sharman, Sharmane, Sharmayne, Sharmian, Sharmion and Sharmyn.
+Charmaine▼ has 27 variants: Char, Charamalique, Charamy, Chari, Charma, Charmain, Charmane, Charmar, Charmara, Charmayne, Charmeen, Charmene, Charmese, Charmian, Charmine, Charmion, Charmisa, Charmyan, Charmyn, Sharmain, Sharmaine, Sharman, Sharmane, Sharmayne, Sharmian, Sharmion and Sharmyn.

-Displayed below is the baby name popularity of the name Charmaine for girls.
+Displayed below is the birth name popularity of Charmaine for girls.
 Charmaine entered the list in 1930-1939 and reached its peak position of #497 in the U.S. during the years 1950-1959, but is not ranked currently.
 (2014 Birth Statistics)

 Below is a charted analysis of the popularity of Charmaine and affiliated names.
 Charlotte (#10 a year ago), Caroline (#58), Carmen (#383), Lorraine, Laraine, Germaine, Charline, Carol and Charlene are the prominent alternative forms of Charmaine appearing in the Top 1000.
 These girl names were at the height of their popularity during the years 1930-1939 (usage of 0.6421%) and are now significantly less popular (usage 0.2549%, down 60.3%), with versions such as Carmen, Charlene, Charmaine, Carol and Charline becoming somewhat outmoded.
 Charlotte (#10) and Caroline (#58) are two of the more fashionable girl names here, with Caroline and Charlotte enjoying a resurgence in usage.
 (2014 Birth Statistics)

 A suggested similar baby name is Charlaine.
 This name tends to be less frequently used than Charmaine.